2019–20 Chittagong Abahani season

 The 2019–20 season was the Chittagong Abahani's 40th season since its establishment in 1980 and their 10th season in the Bangladesh Premier League.
 This also remarked their sixth consecutive season in the top flight after getting promoted in 2014.
-In this season, Chittagong Abahani participated in Bangladesh Federation Cup & Bangladesh Premier League.
+In addition to domestic league, Ctg Abahani also participated on this season's edition of Federation Cup.

 On 16 March 2020, All sorts of sports activities in Bangladesh were postponed until March 31 as a precaution to combat the spread of coronavirus in the country, according to a press release issued by the Ministry of Youth and Sports.

 Bangladesh Football Federation (BFF) postponed all Bangladesh Premier League matches until March 31.

 On 17 May 2020, The BFF executive committee, following an emergency meeting, declared the 12th edition of the league abandoned, scrapping promotion and relegation while cancelling the Independence Cup from the calendar.

 Summary

 Pre-season

 In October 2019, Chittagong Abahani organized and participated in 2019 Sheikh Kamal International Club Cup.
 Players including Bangladesh National Football Team captain Jamal Bhuyan, 2010 FIFA World Cup Quarterfinalist Prince Tagoe, Luka Rotkovic, Petar Planić were signed for the tournament.
 They also signed former National Team head coach Maruful Haque.
 Chittagong Abahani started the tournament with a 4–1 win against Maldivian side TC Sports Club.
 Abahani also beaten Young Elephants FC by 4–2 but lost with Mohun Bagan by 1–0.
 In semi-final, Abahani beaten Gokulam Kerala FC with an extra-time goal.
 However, Chittagong Abahani defeated by Terengganu FC in the Final and finished the tournament as runners-up.
 Luka, who scored three goals, was top scorer for Abahani in the tournament.
 The players who joined the team on loan and foreigners except Ikbol, Didier and Matthew were released after the tournament.

 On November 20, Abahani signed a one-year contract with Maruful Haque.
 The signing made record as Maruful became highest paid local head coach of that season.
 Brazilian footballer Nixon Guylherme and Uzbek defender Shukurali Pulatov were signed to fill up foreign quota while Bangladesh international Nasirul Islam Nasir, Monjurur Rahman Manik, Rakib Hossain, Mohammad Rocky etc. were also signed to form a strong squad for upcoming season.

 From December 4 to December 8, Chittagong Abahani took part in Mymensingh DFA Challenge Cup, a pre-season tournament, along with Saif Sporting Club and Bangladesh Police FC.
 The tournament was won by defeating Police FC in final with 1–0 margin.